Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

-of ILP64 support: either the `-DBUILD_INDEX64` option can be used to build separate libraries such as `lapack64` without symbol suffixes, or the `-DBUILD_INDEX64_EXT_API` option can be used to include ILP64 symbols with `64_` suffix in the LP64 library.
+of ILP64 support: either the `-DBUILD_INDEX64` option can be used to build separate libraries such as `lapack64` without symbol suffixes, or the `-DBUILD_INDEX64_EXT_API` option can be used to include ILP64 symbols with a `64_` suffix in the LP64 library.

 The build system for OpenBLAS has quite a lot customization options that historically have been used to provide ILP64 support across distributions in inconsistent ways.
-Perhaps the best relic of this are Fedora packages that provide both a `openblas64` library that provides ILP64 symbols without suffixes, and a `openblas64_` (with an underscore) library, using prefixed symbols per the [recommended OpenBLAS upstream ILP64 convention](https://www.openmathlib.org/OpenBLAS/docs/distributing/#ilp64-interface-builds).
+Perhaps the best relic of this are Fedora packages that provide both a `openblas64` library that provides ILP64 symbols without suffixes, and a `openblas64_` (with an underscore) library, that uses a `_64` suffix [recommended OpenBLAS upstream ILP64 convention](https://www.openmathlib.org/OpenBLAS/docs/distributing/#ilp64-interface-builds).

 Intel MKL 2025.2 uses a hybrid convention.
 Its LP64 library and "Single Dynamic Library" both combine LP64 with suffixed ILP64 symbols, while its separate ILP64 library provides both unsuffixed and suffixed ILP64 symbols.
+In both cases, a `64_` suffix is used.

+The way suffixes are added means that the symbols are the same for Fortran subroutines (for example, `dgemm_64_`), but not for the C routines (`cblas_dgemm_64` in Netlib BLAS and MKL, `cblas_dgemm64_` in OpenBLAS).

 ## Threading models

 <div style={{ textAlign: "center" }}>
 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>
   <img src="/posts/blas-lapack-packaging/lapack-thread.png"
-    width="901" height="213" alt="A diagram illustrating different
+    width="889" height="199" alt="A diagram illustrating different
     approaches to threading.
-It is split into serial, multithreaded and OpenMP parts.
-Conda-forge's OpenBLAS library may correspond to either variant.
-Fedora features split serial openblas library, multithreaded pthread-based openblasp library and OpenMP-based
+It is split into serial, pthread / TBB and OpenMP parts.
+Conda-forge's OpenBLAS library may correspond to either variant, defaulting to pthread.
+Fedora features split serial openblas library, pthread-based openblasp library
-    openblaso library.
-Intel MKL features four libraries: serial mkl_sequential, multithreaded TBB-based intel_tbb_thread,
+    and OpenMP-based openblaso library.
+Intel MKL features four
+    libraries: serial mkl_sequential, TBB-based intel_tbb_thread,
     and two OpenMP-based libraries: mkl_gnu_thread and mkl_intel_thread.
-    All of these libraries are combined by the mkl_rt library." />
+    All of these libraries are multiplexed by the mkl_rt library." />
   <figcaption>Fig. 3.
 Different approaches to threading models</figcaption>
 </figure>
 </div>